k-rns/workshop_data_reuse/index.md

 layout: lesson
 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+---

+---
+{% comment %}
+GENERAL INTRODUCTION
+Modify the block below if there are any special requirements.

 venue: "Woods Hole Oceanographic Institution"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "On-line"               # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "us"                    # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)